Paris King Henri IV Equestrian Statue

 However, on the opposite sides are also two inscriptions.
 On one of the inscriptions at the very top it reads Henri The Great, which is what he was often referred to as, plus at the bottom of the inscription there are Roman numerals stating 1818, which is when this replica bronze statue was put back in place.

-Visiting the Equestrian Statue of King Henri IV
+Visiting the Paris King Henri IV Equestrian Statue

-This is of course one of the many different equestrian statues in Paris that you can visit, yet it is located on the very historical Ile de la Cite island where the famous and oldest bridge in Paris meets, which is called the Pont Neuf.
+This is of course one of the many different equestrian statues in Paris that you can visit, yet the Paris King Henri IV equestrian statue is located on the very historical Ile de la Cite island where the famous and oldest Paris bridge meets, which is called the Pont Neuf.
 In fact it was King Henri IV himself that named this the New Bridge, which is what it translates to in English, as it was the very first one constructed without houses.

 And located towards the western tip of the island it is between the Place Dauphine, which was named after his son the future King Louis XIII and the Square du Vert Galant, which is aptly named after King Henri IV with his many mistresses.

-You will find the equestrian statue of King Henri IV in the 1st Arrondissement of Paris on the Ile de la Cite, and you would reach this via walking over the Pont Neuf Bridge or one of the other bridges that connect to the Ile de la Cite such as the Pont au Change or the Pont de l’Archeveche at the opposite end of the island.
+You will find the Paris King Henri IV equestrian statue in the 1st Arrondissement on the Ile de la Cite, and you would reach this via walking over the Pont Neuf Bridge or one of the other bridges that connect to the Ile de la Cite such as the Pont au Change or the Pont de l’Archeveche at the opposite end of the island.

-Alternatively, there is the Batobus, which is the water bus that has one of its stops on the bank opposite Notre Dame Cathedral, yet there are also tour buses like l’OpenTour that also have a stop close by.
+Alternatively, there is the Batobus, which is the water bus that has one of its stops on the bank opposite Notre Dame Cathedral, yet there are also tour buses like Paris Tootbus tours that also have a stop close by.

 Transport options